korya/hp-ide-code-review-extension/objectives.md

 ## Goals

-The main goal of this project is to develop an integrated offline code review system to the IDE.
-The system should be an extension for the IDE allowing any developer to easily create and send a code review request to his colleagues.
+The goal of the project is to develop an integrated offline code review system for the IDE.
+The system should be an extension for the IDE allowing any developer to easily create and send a code review request to his colleagues and get a feedback.

 ## Requirements

-Most basic requirements:
+#### Basic requirements

-  - select changes for review
+  - user should be able to select changes for review
-  - send request
-  - persist the request in the server
+  - server should persist the request in its DB
-  - push notification to code reviewer
+  - server should send a push notification to a reviewer
-  - dedicated view for changes that should:
+  - there should be a dedicated view for reviewing allowing to:
     - show file tree of changed files
     - highlight added and removed lines
     - allow navigation between changed lines